-The Bachelor of Science degree is a four-year curriculum.
+The Bachelor of Science degree has a four-year curriculum.
 During the first two years the student takes general education, basic science, and business courses at the university.
 During the two professional years, the student studies and practices the clinical application of radiography at the university’s energized laboratory and at affiliated hospitals and clinics.
 The graduate is eligible to take the national examination for certification administered by the ARRT.

 The Radiographic Science program is designed to develop the technical skills and knowledge necessary for the student to satisfactorily function as a radiographer.
 Learning experiences enable the student to demonstrate competency in the technical aspect of the profession as well as human relations.
 The program further seeks to develop student interest in the professional societies and provides methodology to maintain competency upon graduation.

 Upon completion of the program, the graduate will be able to work as a radiographer in a hospital, clinic, or private office and effectively perform his/her duties with patients in a responsible, ethical, and professional manner.
 Because of the rapid growth of the medical field, there is a need for well-trained radiographers.

 A grade of “C-” or better is required in all prerequisite and professional courses.
 A student who fails to achieve a minimum of a “C-” grade in a course designated Radiographic Science (RS) will be dismissed from the program and prohibited from taking any further courses with the RS designation until the course(s) in question has/have been completed with (a) minimum grade(s) of “C-.”

 The student is required to reapply to the program, in writing, at least one (1) month prior to the first day of classes of the semester in which readmission is sought.
 Additional details regarding readmission can be found in the current Radiographic Science Student Handbook.